 The Apurimac Project concessions are located on land farmed by various indigenous communities.
-Formal community approvals (generally through a community assembly) are required before commencing any activity on community land, including field visits, drilling and remediation works.
-The community engagement process involves the establishment of strong, on-going relationships based on mutual trust and respect, to ensure that exploration proceeds smoothly and subsequent approvals are achieved.
-The relationship involves AF providing benefits to the communities to compensate them for inconvenience caused.
+Formal community approvals (generally through a community General Assembly) are required before commencing any activity on community land, including field visits, drilling and remediation works.
+The community engagement process involves the establishment of strong, on-going relationships based on mutual trust and respect, to ensure that exploration and subsequent approvals proceed smoothly.
+The relationship involves AF providing benefits to the communities to compensate them for using their land.